NeoGeographyToolkit/StereoPipeline/docs/tools/aster2asp.rst

 images and associated metadata, and creates TIF and XML files that can then be passed to ``stereo`` to create a point cloud.

-An example for how to use this tool is given in :numref:`aster`.
+An example for how fetch the data and use this tool is given in :numref:`aster`.

 The tool can only process Level 1A ASTER images.
 The input should be a directory containing visible and near-infrared (VNIR) nadir (Band3N) and